-Expectations – At Colony Ross, we feel strongly about our efforts to provide you with a high quality educational program.
-To this end we have created several expectations that have shown, time and time again, to be worthy of a great program:
+Expectations – At Colony Ross, we feel strongly about providing you with a high quality educational program.
+We ask you to follow these expectations which have shown, time and time again, to be crucial to the overall success of every ELP:

 It is expected you spend a minimum of six weeks reviewing the basic history of Fort Ross and prepping for this trip.
 This website includes a twelve-week curriculum plan (see Teacher Timeline).
-We are aware that may not happen for all, however, we have seen that the more students understood before coming on site and the more preparation completed in the classroom, the more they grasp the ideas of what makes history relevant — meaning they begin to understand the similarities and differences of the people of the past we are learning about.
+We are aware this may not be possible for all groups.
+However, we have seen that the more students know and the more preparation completed in the classroom, the more they grasp the ideas of what makes history relevant when they are at Colony Ross.
+They begin to understand the similarities and differences of the people of the past they are learning about.

 We encourage the use of primary sources.
 Primary sources tell a story only those who lived at that time could tell.
 They give us a true sense of events.